CO2 Emissions¶

 Understand the dataset¶

-The fuel consumption dataset contains model-specific fuel consumption ratings and estimated carbon dioxide emissions for new light-duty vehicles for retail sale in Canada.
+The fuel consumption dataset contains model-specific fuel consumption ratings and estimated carbon dioxide emissions for light-duty vehicles.

 - MODELYEAR e.g. 2014